gaspaonrocks/universal-node-router/readme.md

 ## In Development :
  - [X] A better management of the context for the require
  - [X] A better handling of request (GetCollection vs GetOne)
- - [X] Migrating to Typescript.
-Double-check if there is any errors
+ - [X] Migrated to Typescript.
+ - [ ] Maybe remove all of the previous JS files.
+ - [X] Handle errors, unknown requests or undefined controllers.
  - [ ] GlobalModulesIndexer - make sure the correct index.js is imported
  - [ ] A config file to use custom method names
  - [ ] More tests to cover 100% of the code
- - [X] Handle errors, unknown requests or undefined controllers.
  - [ ] A webpack plugin for modern projects (dynamic require doesn't work yet...)